 Photo by Shutterstock

-As of March 25, there have been 138,581 confirmed COVID-19 cases and 2,103 resulting deaths in Puerto Rico, according to data from the New York Times.
-Though the number of daily new cases reported has fallen since its peak in January 2021, Health Secretary Carlos Mellado warned on Tuesday, March 23, that there’s been an uptick over the past few weeks.
-The CDC categorized Puerto Rico at its highest Level 4 COVID-19 rating due to the high level of cases on the island and is still recommending that people avoid all travel there.
+As of May 25, there have been 171,698 confirmed COVID-19 cases and 2,480 resulting deaths in Puerto Rico.
+By that same date, 32 percent of residents age 18 and older are fully vaccinated, and 45 percent have received at least one dose, according to data from the New York Times.
+The CDC still has Puerto Rico categorized at its highest Level 4 COVID-19 rating due to the high level of cases on the island and recommends getting vaccinated before traveling to Puerto Rico.

 Here’s what else you need to know about traveling safely and responsibly in Puerto Rico right now.